jupe76/bmwcdapi/README.md

 https://github.com/jupe76/bmwcdapi

-Bmwcdapi.py is a python script to query various informations about your car from the BMW ConnectedDrive portal in conjunction with obenhab.
+Bmwcdapi.py is a python script to query various informations about your car from the BMW ConnectedDrive portal in conjunction with openhab.

-I'm using it for a BMW i3, but should work with other types as well.
+I'm using it for a BMW i3, but should work with other models as well.

 The techniques to access the ConnectedDrive portal were taken from https://github.com/sergejmueller/battery.ebiene.de